 This will also have an impact on referral traffic, but that remains to be seen as this rolls out.
 More info again from our friends at Mashable.

-As a co-lead of our Content Marketing Team at JS (along with my amazing colleagues Tyler Hartsook and Colleen Murphy), I view the emoji addition as a great new wrinkle for us to gauge audience reaction to content.
+The emoji addition is a great new wrinkle for us to gauge audience reaction to content.
 While the newsfeed algorithm is, at face-value, a blow to us marketers, I view it as a worthy challenge.
 It puts even more emphasis on creating great content and getting in front of those who are most likely to be interested in it.
 We’ll also be charged with finding even more ways to discover Facebook users’ “adjacent interests” and test this new algorithm to see what Facebook deems appropriate.

 We’ll be sure to keep an eye out on this and will report back as we learn more.
 Is there an optimistic-everyman emoji?
 Like Tony Stark’s pose on every Iron Man movie poster?
 Missed opportunity, Facebook.